-- 1 From the File menu, choose Printer Setup. - 2 Choose the form you want from the Form Name drop-down list.

-Note: You can't change the fonts on some forms here.
-You can change the fonts on these forms by selecting Templates on the forms and customizing them.
+- 1 From the File menu, choose Printer Setup. - 2 Choose the form you want from the Form Name drop-down list. - Note: You can't change the fonts on some forms here.
+You can't change the fonts on some forms here.
+You can change the fonts on these forms by clicking the Customize button on the forms. - 3 Click the Fonts tab and then the Font button.

-- 3 Click the Fonts tab and then the Font button. - 4 Choose the font you want.
+4 Choose the font you want.

-Note: Not all options are available for all fonts.
+Not all options are available for all fonts.